brodo/OIL/README.md

 Singletons are created lazily, as soon as they are needed.

-The Container Singleton
+The global Container
 -----------------------

-Use *[OILContainer container]* to get an OILContainer singleton object.
-It is not ensured or assumed that this is the only Container in the app.
+Use *[OILContainer container]* to get the global OILContainer object.
+It is not ensured or assumed that this is the only container in the app.

 Setter Injection